matisojka/qqqa/README.md

 qa --no-fun "format and lint the repo"
 ```

+When qa runs a command while stdout is a terminal, output now streams live; the structured `[tool:execute_command]` summary still prints afterward for easy copying.

 `execute_command` prints the proposed command and asks for confirmation.
 It warns if the working directory is outside your home.
 Use `-y` to auto approve in trusted workflows.

 The runner enforces a default allowlist (think `ls`, `grep`, `find`, `rg`, `awk`, etc.) and rejects pipelines, redirection, and other high-risk constructs.
 When a command is blocked, `qa` prompts you to add it to `command_allowlist` inside `~/.qq/config.json`; approving once persists the choice and updates future runs.